Examples

 <p>You have a total of {{ entries.size }} products!</p>

-If you want to filter the entries, you can do it through the following attributes:
+To filter entries, you can use the following attributes:

 • by_uuid